 Risk management can address this by getting the ‘what ifs..’ and worries out in the open.
 Risk identification workshops are a neutral ground to discuss potential problems.
 The process is there to support, facilitate and encourage the raising of risks so that no one should feel as if they have to keep their concerns to themselves.

-The escalation mechanism inherent in good risk management processes allows project teams to identify what should go to the next level of management and to feel empowered to raise concerns up the chain.
+The escalation mechanism inherent in good risk management processes allows project teams to identify what should go to the next level of management.
+They should feel empowered to raise concerns up the chain.

 Regular risk reviews help identify new concerns and show that existing risks are being proactively managed.